JonJagger/cyber-dojo/readme.txt

   s/Clojure/Lisp/
 Then
 #ruby lisp_tests.rb
-Once this passes you can make it live
+Once this passes make it live by moving it to the live languages folder:
 #mv cyberdojo/test/cyberdojo/languages/Lisp cyberdojo/languages/Lisp